 "Things are beginning to pop here.
 Things are beginning to happen," Bush said.
 "Now we've got a waiting list."
 Another class begins Monday.

 Bush, 79, a retired plastics engineer, started the course about a year ago.
 But response was slow, so Bush worked hard to get out the word, both to prospective students and to people in the industry.

-It happened that the Right Equipment Co., a large company with a local office, needed a place to store and show machines it has for sale.
+It happened that the Right Equipment Co., a large firm with a local office, needed a place to store and show machines it has for sale.
 Bush's 10,000-square-foot PTEC classroom fit the bill.
-It made a better showroom than a warehouse, and Bush's students could keep the equipment in working order while learning the craft.
+It made a better showroom than a dingy warehouse, and Bush's students could keep the equipment in working order while learning the craft.

 Bush's students are a diverse group that includes men and women of all ages.
 Many are learning new trades.
 Gary Trangas, for example, was a plumber and a gas-fitter.
 Mary Worrell was a union pipefitter.
 Constantinos Chelikas is a retired real estate salesman.
 Sherri Stephens has been a preschool teacher.
 And Budd Ballard was a technical adviser for a movie theater equipment manufacturer.

 "This class started with nothing," Bush said.
 "When we needed something we did our own thing."
-That included fixing a forklift, scrounging parts, painting and picking up donated equipment.
+That included fixing a forklift, scrounging parts, painting, and picking up donated equipment.

 "We've seen what we have to do and we're not frightened," Chelikas said.

 Bush is sill working to forge a permanent partnership involving the course, the school system and the plastics industry.

 "There are still some things we need," he said.